Devlin's Ghost

 In 1846, cattle were sent via routes from New South Wales to Adelaide.
 To get across the Murray River, the route crossed near Renmark.
 An area not far from the pound was found to be a good place to herd the cattle, where they wouldn't wander off or need to be watched the entire night.

-Due to the constant traffic of stock drovers, a crafty young man by the name of Patrick Devlin erected a wine shanty.
-A small building where stockmen could come and grab a few drinks and refresh themselves on the road or eat some food and safely get some sleep.
+Due to the constant traffic of stock drovers, a crafty young man named Patrick Devlin erected a wine shanty where stockmen could drink and refresh themselves, eat a meal, and safely sleep.
 The wine shanty was illegal and attracted many unsavoury types, including prostitutes and bushrangers.

 It is said Devlin got tired of eating fish daily and began to hunger for some prime beef.
-He produced a cunning plan and began to help himself to some of the stock at the flat, herding it up into the safety of the cliffs at the pound, that would eventually be named after him.
+He produced a cunning plan and began to help himself the stock at the pound, herding it up into the safety of the cliffs around the pound.

 Devlin got away with his cattle rustling for a long time, he had begun small but got ever more confident and ever less cautious.
 His greed soon took him to rustle his neighbour's cattle, and that proved to be his mistake.